emmajanedrews/base-template/_posts/2017-01-07-rising-home-prices-whats-in-it-for-you-as-a-home-owner.md

 **Bottom Line**
 {: .present-before-paste}

-[CoreLogic](http://www.corelogic.com/search.aspx?q=rising%20home%20prices%202017&amp;start=1)&nbsp;predicts that home prices will appreciate by another 5% by this time next year.
+[CoreLogic](http://www.corelogic.com/search.aspx?q=rising%20home%20prices%202017&amp;start=1) predicts that home prices will appreciate by another 5% by this time next year.
 If you are a homeowner looking to take advantage of your home equity by moving up to your dream home, let's discuss your options!
 {: .present-before-paste}